bancodobrasil/featws-transpiler/README.md

 - parameters.json
 - rules.featws

+After running the code, the transpiler will seek the content inside these three files to generate the rules file.
+We describe each of them following this documentation.

 ### features.json

 This is the file where will be described the variables to be calculated.
 It is necessary to inform some definitions about the feature such as name, type, when it will expire, if it is standard or a fallback.
 The image below shows some examples of features.